How to Enjoy a Peaceful Yoga Practice

 Shared workload among more muscle groups.

 For the best results, practice your postures at a slow, steady pace while calmly focusing on your breath and the postural movement.
-Resist the temptation to speed up; rather, savor each posture.
+Resist the temptation to speed up; instead, savor each posture.
+Relax and be present here and now.
+If your breathing becomes labored or you begin to feel fatigued, rest until you’re ready to go on.

 If you’re rushing through your program because you’re feeling bored or generally distracted, pause and remind yourself why you’re practicing Yoga in the first place.
 Renew your motivation by telling yourself that you have plenty of time to complete your session.
-Boredom is a sign that you’re detached from your own bodily experience.
+Boredom is a sign that you’re detached from your own bodily experience and aren’t living in the present moment.
+Participate fully in the process.